 Permissions

 Worclaude configures pre-approved tool permissions in .claude/settings.json.
 These permissions let Claude use common development tools without prompting for confirmation on every invocation.
-Permissions are organized as an allow list.
+Claude Code's permission model has three rule types: allow, ask, and deny.

 Why Pre-Approved Permissions